aaaven/Digital-Arts-Spring2019/README.md

         6. Finalize Project, Wrap up and Prez

-* A TBA Trip to An Digtial Art Show.
+* A TBA field trip to an digital art show.